SMosegaard/cds-vis/assignments/assignment-4/README.md

 In this repository, we will explore ...

 The Multi-Task Cascaded Convolutional Networks (MTCNN) is a deep learning algorithm used for face detection.
 The model uses a cascading series of neural networks to detect, localise, and align facial features from images.

+In the script, all functions have a short descriptive text